egjlmn1/AcademicsAppsflyer/README.md

  - Searcing for keywords that will result in folders and post the server saw fit to show you.
  <img src="screenshots/search_example.png" width="15%">

- - Displaying post the server thought you might like.
+ - Displaying posts best fitted for you.
  <img src="screenshots/bestfit.png" width="15%">

   - Switching between light theme and dark theme.